 We then used the following data and methodologies in our three basic categories to create our rankings:

-For this factor, we used five indicators that provide meaningful information about the quality of a school’s instruction, weighted as shown:
+For this factor, we combined the following indicators which, research indicates, provide meaningful information about the quality of a school’s instruction, weighted as shown:

-(1) Graduation rates: 35%.
+Graduation rates: 30%.
 Education experts and college officials generally agree that one of the most important reflections of a college’s quality is its graduation rate.
-(The U.S. Department of Education calls them "helpful indicators of institutional quality".)
+(The U.S. Department of Education calls them "helpful indicators of institutional quality.")
 Many rankings use this commonly cited federal statistic on the percentage of freshmen that graduate within six years.
 Because of its importance and wide acceptance, we assigned this measure a comparatively heavy weight.

-(2) Value-added graduation rate: 35%.
-Many education experts and college officials point out that the basic graduation rate number, while useful, is an insufficient indicator of a college’s value because research shows that wealthier students and students who got good grades in high school are more likely to finish whatever college they attend.
+Value-added graduation rate: 30%.
+Many education experts and college officials point out that the basic graduation rate number, while useful, is an insufficient indicator of a college’s value because research shows that wealthier students and students who got good grades in high school are more likely to graduate on time whatever college they attend.
 So elite, expensive schools such as, say, Harvard, would be expected to have high graduation rates.
 For that reason, we also calculated each school’s relative performance after accounting for the economic background and academic preparation of its students.
 The higher a school’s graduation rate was above the rate that would predicted for a school with that particular mix of students, the more value that particular college is assumed to have added.
 This “value-added” graduation rate analysis is widely accepted.
-(A 2013 OECD paper found that such “value- added measurement provides a ‘fairer’ estimate of the contribution educational institutions.”)
+(A 2013 OECD paper found that such “value-added measurement provides a ‘fairer’ estimate of the contribution of educational institutions.”)
 Because of its reliability and acceptance, we weighed this factor heavily.

-(3 & 4) Peer quality: 15%.
+Peer quality: 10%.
 Decades of research have shown that undergraduates have a major impact on their peers.
 Students who room with better students get better grades, for example.
-By contrast, students surrounded by less conscientious peers—for example, heavy drinkers, video game players, etc.—study less and get worse grades.
+By contrast, students surrounded by less studious peers—for example, heavy drinkers, video game players, etc.—study less and get worse grades.
 And students who room or socialize with more successful students tend to get better jobs upon graduation.

 Our peer quality measure consists of these two indicators:

-- Academic preparation of students (10%).
-We gathered data on the admissions selectivity of each school, as well as the school’s reported average grade point average and test scores of incoming freshmen to estimate the academic qualifications of the student body.
-While there is controversy over the usefulness and validity of standardized tests, the SAT and ACT tests currently provide the only nationally comparable data on student abilities.
+- Academic preparation of students (5%).
+We used composite test scores of incoming freshmen to estimate the academic qualifications of the student body.
+While there is much debate over the usefulness and validity of standardized tests, the SAT and ACT tests currently provide the only nationally comparable data on student abilities.
 In addition, many studies have found a high correlation between test scores and academic success.

 - Yield (5%).
 The federally reported “yield” is the percentage of accepted students who enroll in a given college.
 The higher the yield, the more likely it is that the school was the student’s first choice, or best option, and that applicants have perceive the college’s quality as high.